 Planning and scheduling is one of the fastest and most effective investments an organization can make to improve productivity and availability.

 The processes participants learn in this class will allow for planning and control of maintenance resources.
 Equipment reliability is increased.
 Costs and availability of maintenance stores are improved.
 Waiting times, unnecessary parts and inaccurate information are eliminated.
 Budgeting is easier and more accurate.
 Maintenance tasks are as much as 50% more efficient in terms of costs and time.

-This five-day course teaches proven processes that are fundamental to effective planning and scheduling and successful CMMS/EAMS deployment.
+This four-day course teaches proven processes that are fundamental to effective planning and scheduling and successful CMMS/EAMS deployment.
 Participants engage in hands-on activities that build systems-independent process knowledge and skills they will be able to apply immediately.

 In This Training, Learn How To